analysis-tools-dev/website-next/data/blog/bugprove.md

 ## How does it work?

-Bugprove uses their own custom analysis engine called [PRIS](https://bugprove.com/knowledge-hub/iot-bug-bounty-hunting-using-bug-prove/) (I couldn't find out what it stands for) to analyze firmware images.
+BugProve uses their own custom analysis engine called [PRIS](https://bugprove.com/knowledge-hub/iot-bug-bounty-hunting-using-bug-prove/) (I couldn't find out what it stands for) to analyze firmware images.

-Here is how Bugprove [describes it in their own words](https://bugprove.com/docs/#/getting-started/quickstart/exploring-scans/pris-tm):
+Here is how BugProve [describes it in their own words](https://bugprove.com/docs/#/getting-started/quickstart/exploring-scans/pris-tm):

 > PRIS is BugProve's semi-dynamic security analysis engine that builds on
 > different ideas from academic research in program analysis, and its main